EHB-MCT/assignment-2-AnkeVanHumbeeck/docs/README.md

 - docs
-  LICENSE: the license of this product progress.md: a step by step of how I made this project README.md: Information about the project, conventions, and
+  LICENSE: the license of this product progress.md: a step by step of how I made this project README.md: Information about the project, conventions, and data flow CREDITS.md: A summary of the things I used whilst making this project Contributing.md: A document that has guidelines in case you want to contribute to this project CODE_OF_CONDUCT.md: Contains guidelines on the rules you should follow when you interact with this project

 - scripts
+    - classes: contains all the classes used in this project YouTubeVideo.js: a class for the data structure of a YouTube video
+    - data-manipulation: all the js files that have to with the retrieval and the sorting of the data dataProcessing.js: processes and sorts the data so it's ready for the graphs fetch.js: fetches the data from the database
-  formHandler.js: creates a connection with the Supabase database, retrieves the data from the form, and sends it through to Supabase
+    - logic: all the js files that have to do with getting the data from the form and sending it to the database formHandler.js: retrieves the data from the form and sends it through to Supabase supabaseConnection.js: creates the connection with the Supabase database

 - CSS
   master.css: css added to all pages for consistency